xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

   1. could you plese introduce the engineering team.
 I noticed that there are many famous Scientists, professors in machine learning and AI research at petuum.
 But what about the software engineering team.

-  2. I want to ask about your experience at petuum.
+  2. I want to ask about your experience at appfollio.
 I'm sure you have a lot of experience in other companies as well.
 But, I wanna know what is the most exciting part in working at service now compared to other companies.

-  2. i have research a little bit about
+  2. introduce the software engineering team, for example, what's the scale of the team, what technology stack u use, something like that.